Middle Persian: Poetry

 A sample Middle Persian poem from manuscript of Jamasp Asana:

 Vocabulary

 Affixes

-There are a number of affixes in Middle Persian that did not survive into Modern Persian:
+There are a number of affixes in Middle Persian:

 Location suffixes

 Comparison of Middle Persian and Modern Persian vocabulary

-There are a number of phonological differences between Middle Persian and New Persian.
-The long vowels of Middle Persian did not survive in many present-day dialects.
-Also, initial consonant clusters were very common in Middle Persian (e.g. سپاس spās "thanks").
-However, New Persian does not allow initial consonant clusters, whereas final consonant clusters are common (e.g. اسب asb "horse").
+There are some phonological differences between Middle Persian and New Persian.
+Initial consonant clusters were very common in Middle Persian (e.g. سپاس spās "thanks").
+However, New Persian does not allow initial consonant clusters, whereas final consonant clusters are common (e.g. اسب asb' "horse").

-1 Since many long vowels of Middle Persian did not survive, a number of homophones were created in New Persian.
+1 Since some vowels of Middle Persian did not continue in Modern Persian, a number of homophones were created in New Persian.
 For example, šir and šer, meaning "milk" and "lion", respectively, are now both pronounced šir.
-In this case, the correct pronunciation has been preserved in Kurdish and Tajiki.
+In this case, the older pronunciation is maintained in Kurdish, Dari and Tajiki Persian.

 Middle Persian cognates in other languages

 There is a number of Persian loanwords in English, many of which can be traced to Middle Persian.
 The lexicon of Classical Arabic also contains many borrowings from Middle Persian.
 In such borrowings Iranian consonants that sound foreign to Arabic, g, č, p, and ž, have been replaced by q/k, j, š, f/b, and s/z.
 The exact Arabic renderings of the suffixes -ik/-ig and -ak/-ag is often used to deduce the different periods of borrowing.
 The following is a parallel word list of cognates: